 For my part, I certainly would love to heft the Barbier-Mueller’s efu no tachi (a 17th-century sword) – even if, as the great Japanese philosopher Miyamoto Musashi once declared, “You shouldn’t have a fondness for any particular weapon.”

-But that’s because Musashi was also a samurai, even arguably one of the greatest swordsmen in history.
+But then, Musashi was also a samurai, even arguably one of the greatest swordsmen in history.
 At any moment, he had to be able to turn almost anything into a deadly weapon, discard it if necessary and grab something else.

-In contrast, preferring an individual sword or stone axe over another because of its looks, wanting to hold it, linger over it and appreciate it for its particular feel, for the thinking and the craftsmanship it took to create this sharpened egg, this perfectly curved katana blade or these wooden pews that Gates has re-purposed — these are not martial or utilitarian values.
+In contrast, preferring an individual sword or stone axe over another because of its looks, wanting to hold it, linger over it and appreciate it for its particular feel, the thinking and the craftsmanship it took to create this sharpened egg – that is a kind of pleasure.
+So is marveling at this perfectly curved katana blade or these wooden pews and book shelves that Gates has re-purposed – these are not martial or utilitarian values.

-They are pleasures.
-They may be intuited.
+All of these pleasures may be intuited, unconscious.
+They may be instructive.
 They may not even be even fully articulated or understood.
 But they’re still artistic judgments.